 Recognising that these opinions exist and providing opportunities not just to talk, but also to listen and understand stakeholder opinions early on, can help to get the best out of development plans.
 After all, it’s local communities who will live, work and do business alongside a development long after the scheme is completed.
 So, it’s only right that local communities have a meaningful say in projects that will affect them.

-The importance of stakeholder engagement
+of stakeholder engagement

 Consultation and engagement mean many things to many people.
 Too often, it becomes part of a process after decisions have been made – a tick box exercise rather than a genuine opportunity to shape and inform plans.
 Effective engagement values the contribution of local people and stakeholders, accepts legitimate concerns and takes steps to address them.